 How can this conjecture be tested?
 Can cyclic patterns of activity be detected with brain-scanning be correlated with reported thinking?

 Could consciousness arise in the current development of AI?
 Computer translation is done by analysis of a large data base.
 When a particular task is completed there is no continuation, so no consciousness.
 But, suppose there was a further level of analysis, of process of all the translation tasks, maybe in order to improve the quality of the translation process using feedback from the users; And then even a further layer of analysis, maybe to find patterns in the original data base.
-Would this amount to consciousness? and would we recognize it it was?
+Would this amount to consciousness? and would we recognise it it was?

 Then there are distressing mental afflictions, depression, compulsive thoughts and traumatic memory.
 Are these aberrant states of consciousness?
 It appears that brain activity can be modified by magnetic fields, could this be used to intervene, to somehow to tip the sufferer out of a loop?